imalreadypathtracer/OpenMASS/README.txt

 Copyright (c) Maximilian Wills 2024-2025

-OpenMASS is an open-source mass photometry analysis package for landing assays and single-particle-tracking (SPT) and was written at the Univeristy of Leicester for analysing time series dynamics of single-molecules from mass photometry data.
+OpenMASS is an open-source mass photometry analysis package for landing assays and single-particle-tracking (SPT) and was written at the University of Leicester for analysing time series dynamics of single-molecules from mass photometry data.

 This software is made avalailable under the GNU GPLv3 Licence.